 Getting students to star certain terms allows them to revisit those later to work on additional learning, if needed.
 Under the main layout of the flash cards is a star that can be selected that will, essentially, favorite that one in a list that's accessible later.

-Students can focus on what they don't know at the end so they can keep focused on working through the items they're more confident about.
-This also allows teachers the opportunity to see what students are struggling with and, ideally, spot patterns to focus on.
+Students can then focus on what they don't know at the end so they can keep focused on working through the items they're more confident about.
+This also provides teachers the opportunity to see what students are struggling with and, ideally, spot troublesome areas to focus on.

 Use Test mode first